Krantz-XRF/FreeType/README.md

 See [`FreeType-convert`](FreeType-convert).
 See also [the online Haddock documentation](https://krantz-xrf.github.io/FreeType/).

+## The `HarfBuzz` Binding

+**Warning**: This binding is automatically generated from the HarfBuzz's C headers.
+It is currently not well tested, so use at your own risk.

+See [`HarfBuzz`](HarfBuzz).
+Documentation is not available at the moment.

 ## Reference

 Documentation can be generated using Haddock.
 Online documentation can be found at [My Blog](https://krantz-xrf.github.io/FreeType/).
 Please note that this documentation may not be up to date with the master branch.